binaryphile/concorde/README.md

     `puts` - see [this explanation] for why you might want to use it

 -   `puterr` - output message on stderr

+-   `raise` - output message on stderr and return

 Sample Script Template
 ======================